+Bond Premium

-Bond Premium - In FY2020, the University received premiums at issuance totaling \$57.1 million.
-Premiums received are amortized as a reduction of interest expense over the life of the respective bond issue.
-In FY2019, the University received premiums at issuance totaling \$47.6 million.
+In FY2021, the University received premiums at issuance totaling \$71.8 million.
+The University amortizes the premiums received as a reduction of interest expense over the life of the respective bond issue.
+In FY2020, the University received premiums at issuance totaling \$57.1 million.